How to Get a Quick Divorce in Arizona

 Despite those limitations, arbitration can speed up and make for a quick divorce because the arbitration can be scheduled soon after the initial divorce papers are filed.
 The arbitrator can then render a decision shortly after the arbitration hearing has been completed.

 Speeding Up a Contested Divorce Before the Court

 If divorce mediation did not expedite your divorce and you decided divorce arbitration is too risky, you will have to resolve your divorce at a trial before your assigned judge.

-The best way to speed up a contested divorce is to ensure you quickly disclose all information and documentation you are required to disclose in your divorce.
-You cannot set your case for trial until you have disclosed all required information and documentation.
+The best way to speed up a contested divorce is to ensure you quickly disclose all the information and documentation you are required to disclose in your divorce.
+You cannot set your case for trial until you have disclosed all the required information and documentation.

 You can also speed up your divorce by resolving as many issues as possible before your final divorce trial.
 The fewer issues you have for the judge to decide the less time you will need for that final trial.
 The less time you need for your final trial the less time you will have to wait for that trial.

 For example, your judge may have to schedule your trial six months or more down the road whereas a two-hour trial may fit into the judge’s calendar in the next thirty days.

 Even so, a contested divorce can easily take an entire year from the date the divorce petition is filed to the date the divorce decree is entered by your judge.